Parrhasius (painter): Legacy

 Parrhasius was universally placed in the very first rank among painters.
-His skillful drawing of outlines is especially praised, and many of his drawings on wood and parchment were preserved and highly valued by later painters for purposes of study.
 He first attained skill in making his figures appear to stand out from the background.
+His skillful drawing of outlines is especially praised by ancient writers, and many of his drawings on wood and parchment were preserved and highly valued by later painters for purposes of study.
+Some scholars have proposed that his influence can be seen in White-Ground vase-paintings of his era, particularly in the works associated with Group R painters.

 His picture of Theseus adorned the Capitol in Rome.
 His other works, besides the obscene subjects with which he is said to have amused his leisure, are chiefly mythological groups.
 A picture of the Demos, the personified People of Athens, is famous; according to the story, which is probably based upon epigrams, the twelve prominent characteristics of the people, though apparently quite inconsistent with each other, were distinctly expressed in this figure.

 Parrhasius is commemorated in the scientific name of a species of Australian lizard, Lygisaurus parrhasius, the fire-tailed rainbow-skink.